ChaiUrs/tweeter/README.md

 ## Background

-This four-day mini-project was completed as part of Week-4 assignment.
+This four-day mini-project was completed as part of the Week-4 assignment.

-## App functionality
+## App Functionality

 * Single page app architecture.
 * Use ajax to communicate w/ Tweeter backend server

 Page Contains:

-- Navbar
+- Navigation bar
   - fixed to top
-  - contains Compose button, which:
+  - contains a logo and compose button => which:
      - Toggles display of inline compose box
      - Auto-focuses the textarea in the compose box